DuwanSierra/DuwanSierra/README.md

 ⚡ I am working at Solredes SAS, with Angular 9+, Spring Boot 2.2.4, JavaEE7 with JSF and PrimeFaces, and Databases in Oracle and MariaDB.

-🔭 I’m currently working on http://caninoamigoshop.tk/ freelance Pet-Shop project.
-This project is developed in Angular 9 and Spring Boot.
-Hosted on Amazon AWS Elastic Beanstalk, an instance of Apache Tomcat, it also implements the Amazon S3 and Amazon RDS services.
+🔭 I am currently working on http://nordicco.tk/ freelance eCommerce project.
+This project is developed in Angular 9 with SSR and Spring Boot 2.3.2.
+Hosted on Amazon EC2, Ubuntu OS, with containerization on Docker, uses Nginx as reverse proxy, also implements Amazon S3 and Amazon RDS services.
+On the other hand, the entire CI / CD is orchestrated by Jenkins, starting from a pipeline.

 Programming languages with Frameworks: